decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 ### General help

-General technical support is often available in the #ticket_splitting channel on Decred's Slack group, or in the Telegram group located [here](https://t.me/dcrtktsplit).
+General technical support is often available in the `#ticketsplitting:decred.org` channel on [Matrix](https://chat.decred.org/), or in the Telegram group located [here](https://t.me/dcrtktsplit).